 Diversion Assistance is not intended to replace TANF's Emergency Assistance Program or Supportive Services payments, which will continue.
 The TANF Emergency Assistance Program provides identical benefits that were provided under Delaware's State Plan in effect on August 21, 1996.
-(See Attachment B) Rather, Diversion Assistance expands the opportunities to access as well as the value of services to support employment.
+(See Attachment B) Rather, Diversion Assistance expands the opportunities to access services to support employment.